sense-i-co/docs/docs/POOB-001.md

 ## Introduction
 ___

-This procedure enables a person in the Production or Finished Goods department to record which Process Orders (a.k.a Job Cards) have been completed.
+This procedure enables a person in the Production or Finished Goods department to record which Process Orders _(aka Job Cards)_ have been completed.
 The system will change the status of a Process Order from Active to Closed once the Process Orders has been marked as complete.

 In addition, the value of the items made will be transferred from work-in-progress stock into Finished Goods stock.